C interview questions and answers

 Output: 8FD8:FFF4

-Note: %Fp is used for print offset and segment address of pointer in printf function in hexadecimal number format.
+Note: %Fp is used to print the offset and segment address of a pointer in the printf function in hexadecimal number format.

 Examples: